Photo by Brett Jordan on Unsplash

 With this tactic, the objective is to spend five or ten minutes doing the task that you’ve been avoiding.
 The logic is that you can endure five minutes of anything.
 And five minutes out of your day doesn’t impact much else.

 Set yourself up for success by making a list of difficult things you have done or situations you’ve gotten through in five or 10 minutes.
 Start each sentence with, “If I can _______ for 5 minutes, I can (insert task action) for 5 minutes.
 Repeat these to yourself as often as needed.

 If you’ve been avoiding cleaning off your desk, spend five minutes on the task.
 That’s it.
-When the five minutes is up, you are free and clear to stop working on the task.
+When the five minutes are up, you are free and clear to stop working on the task.
 Of course, most often, once you get into doing something, you are able to continue.
 You’ll probably finish cleaning off that desk.

 #2 Reward Yourself

 This tactic doesn’t work for everyone or every task.
 However, it is largely successful for most and it’s definitely worth a try.

 Look at the task or project you’re avoiding and create a motivating reward.
 For example, if you’re procrastinating on writing a business plan you might reward yourself with a new piece of office furniture, business cards, or you might reward yourself with a day off.